 For the hamburger patties, gather olive oil, ground beef, seasoning salt, garlic powder, onion powder, black pepper, pre-diced bell papers, pre-diced onions, bread crumbs, and a large egg.

-For the gravy, you'll need two packs of your preferred Brown gravy mix and Worcestershire sauce.
+For the gravy, you will need two packs of your preferred Brown gravy mix and Worcestershire sauce.

 What alternative can I use for beef?

-If you're avoiding beef, ground turkey is a great alternative.
+If you are avoiding beef, ground turkey is a great alternative.
 Follow the same exact instruction.
 To avoid overly dry steaks, add about 1 tablespoon of olive oil to the ground turkey mixture prior to frying.

 What pantry items can I use to kick the gravy up a notch?